Rei-SwitchBot/faq/en-us/Others.md

 Other SwitchBot products

-First of all, turn on the cloud service of your SwitchBot devices, such as the bot, the meter, and the curtain.
+First of all, turn on the Third-party Service of your SwitchBot devices, such as the bot, the meter, and the curtain.
 Or add an IR appliance in the Hub Mini/Plus.

 Login to your Alexa app or Alexa website.